Returning and rising actors to watch in 2019

-She hardly needs an introduction, but Annette Bening's 2019 slate boasts the actor's tremendous versatility.
-Romantic network narrative Life Itself hasn't received brilliant reviews so far, but expectations are through the roof for Captain Marvel – the trailer for which confirmed Bening's introduction into the Marvel Cinematic Universe.
+She hardly needs an introduction, but Annette Bening's 2019 slate boasts of the actor's tremendous versatility.
+Romantic network narrative Life Itself hasn't received brilliant reviews so far, but Bening cemented her status as a force of nature with her electric role in Captain Marvel.

-Past the big titles, Bening will star alongside Adam Driver in CIA drama The Report premiering at Sundance, and in Georgetown for Christoph Waltz's directorial debut.
-A leopard might not change its spots but Bening has plenty more styles to play with.
+Past the big titles, Bening will star alongside Adam Driver in CIA drama The Report, which premiered at Sundance, and in Georgetown for Christoph Waltz's directorial debut.
+A leopard might not change its spots, but Bening has plenty more styles to play with.